Kunull/Writeups/docs/UnderTheWire/Century/Century.md

 &nbsp;

-## Century 4
+## Century 4 -> 5

-> _The password for Century5 is the name of the file within a directory on the desktop that has spaces in its name._
+> The password for Century5 is the name of the file within a directory on the desktop that has spaces in its name.

 We can filter the **Get-ChildItem** cmdlet to get only the directories with spaces in their name as follows: